 - Music for Seniors: Improve Health, Mood, and Sleep

 Guest contributor: Carol Nelson, RN, BSN, MBA, is Healthcare Solutions Manager for FirstLight Home Care.
-With more than 35 years of experience in Medicare and private duty home care services, hospice and palliative care, and assisted living management, Carol has a heart for service and a dedication to the health and well-being of older adults.
+With more than 35 years of experience in Medicare and private-duty home care services, hospice and palliative care, and assisted living management, Carol has a heart for service and a dedication to the health and well-being of older adults.Â

-This article wasn’t sponsored, but contains some affiliate links.
-If you buy through an affiliate link on our site, we may earn a small commission, at no additional cost to you, and we appreciate your support.
-We never link to products for the sole purpose of making a commission.
-Product recommendations are based on our honest opinions.
+This article contains some affiliate links.
+If you buy through an affiliate link on our site, we may earn a small commission, at no additional cost to you.
 For more information, see How We Make Money.